 The Club is the only organisation that gives owners a real voice in the regulations that impact you.
-Our campaign is bringing listed property owners together to create change.
+Our campaign is bringing listed bring up the issues that have affected you.

-Our campaign is working to ensure that the issues that affect you are taken seriously.
-Your support is what enables us to contribute to policy discussions, conduct research and hold the government to account.
+Our campaign is working to ensure that the issues that affect you are taken seriously. to policy discussions, conduct research and hold the government to account.

 Our campaign efforts are entirely supported by our members, so there has never been a more vital time to join.
-The more members we have the greater weight we carry with MPs and ministers, and the more resources that we can put into the campaign.
+The more members we have the greater weight we carry with MPs and ministers, and the more resources cover at a reasonable price, supporting our campaign while giving you peace of mind.
+Simply call 01795 844939 and ask to